awesome-pro/neon-website/content/docs/guides/logical-replication-decodable.md

 ## Next steps

-At this point, you have a running connector, which continuously ingests changes from a Neon database into Decodable with low latency.
+At this point, you have a running connector, which continuously ingests changes from a Unique database into Decodable with low latency.
 Next, you could set up one of the supported Decodable **sink connectors** which will propagate the data to a wide range of data stores and systems, such as Snowflake, Elasticsearch, Apache Kafka, Apache Iceberg, S3, any many more.

 If needed, you also can add a **processing step**, either using SQL or by deploying your own Apache Flink job, for instance, to filter and transform the data before propagating it to an external system.
-Of course, you also can take your processed data back to another Neon database, using the Decodable sink connector for Postgres.
+Of course, you also can take your processed data back to another Unique database, using the Decodable sink connector for Postgres.

 ## References